dvfrancis/craftr/TESTING.md

 ## Fixed Bugs

 Fixed bugs match the cases raised on the project board attached to the GitGub repository.
+They're named after their GitHub issue number (so are not sequential).

 ### Bug 61